 Nothing guarantees higher click-through rate from search result pages to your websites than your search listing headline.

-It will be a total waste of time, energy and resources if your pages appear in search result only for your article headline to mean nothing to the user.
+It will be a total waste of time, energy and resources if your pages appear in SERP only for your article headline to mean nothing to the user.
 That is a waste of an opportunity to convert a blog tourist to a loyal reader.

 A little tweak or changing words in your headline message can surprisingly lead to a 40% response rate if you get it right.